edisuc/filebeat-module-proftpd/README.md

 This is a module for [Filebeat](https://www.elastic.co/products/beats/filebeat) to ingest the Proftpd's xferlog log file.

 ## Quick and dirty recipe to make it work:
- * Install the filebeat package (Debian: filebeat).
+ * Install the `filebeat` Debian package ([Install guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) for adding a Debian repository.).
  * Follow the [Filebeat Developer guide: creating a new module](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-modules-devguide.html) to prepare a new module.
  * First, clone the [Beats](https://github.com/elastic/beats) repository.
  * Copy the entire `proftpd` directory (from filebeat-module-proftpd) into the `beats/filebeat/module` directory of the Beats repository.